QubesOS/qubes-doc/developer/general/rst-documentation-style-guide.rst

 By contrast, an alternative approach, such as segregating the documentation into two different branches, would mean that contributions that apply to both Qubes releases would only end up in one branch, unless someone remembered to manually submit the same thing to the other branch and actually made the effort to do so.
 Most of the time, this wouldn’t happen.
 When it did, it would mean a second pull request that would have to be reviewed.
 Over time, the different branches would diverge in non-release-specific content.
 Good general content that was submitted only to one branch would effectively disappear once that release was deprecated.
 (Even if it were still on the website, no one would look at it, since it would explicitly be in the subdirectory of a deprecated release, and there would be a motivation to remove it from the website so that search results wouldn’t be populated with out-of-date information.)

-For further discussion about release-specific documentation in Qubes, see `here <https://groups.google.com/d/topic/qubes-users/H9BZX4K9Ptk/discussion>`__.
+For further discussion about release-specific documentation in Qubes, see `this discussion on qubes-users <https://groups.google.com/g/qubes-users/c/H9BZX4K9Ptk>`__.

 Git conventions
 ---------------